Tap To Call

 Texas follows a modified comparative negligence rule, which affects how fault is assigned in personal injury cases, including truck accidents.
 Under this law, a victim’s compensation can be reduced based on their percentage of fault in the accident.
 However, if the victim is found to be 51% or more at fault, they are barred from recovering any compensation.
 For example, if you are found to be 20% responsible for the accident, your total compensation would be reduced by 20%.
 So, if your total damages amount to $100,000, you would receive $80,000 after the reduction.

-An Odessa truck accident lawyer can carefully examine all aspects of your case, gathering the necessary evidence to build a strong claim, navigating the complexities of Texas’s comparative negligence law, and identifying all potentially liable parties.
+An Odessa truck accident attorney can carefully examine all aspects of your case, gathering the necessary evidence to build a strong claim, navigating the complexities of Texas’s comparative negligence law, and identifying all potentially liable parties.
 Get your free case review today.

 What Our Clients Are Saying About Us